ChrisDeFreitas/Electron-FolderView/readme.md

 - VideoWall layout: new, see "About VideoWall Layout" above
 - gallery zoom: no longer scrolls image when zooming with mouse wheel (see ToDo for details)
 - find dlg: add "Paste and search" button
-- find dlg: results now now display search text
+- find dlg: results now display search text
 - refactored Layout menu
 - more integrations of filter functionality into UI functions

 Jul ---  (forgot to upload)
 The filtering functionality was lost to the mists of time.
 It has been re-worked to be more intuitive and added filtering by mediaTypes.

 - filter menu update: filter menu was displaying content for previous folder viewed